 When should I hire an attorney if I think I was part of an unlicensed contracting construction fraud sting operation?

 As soon as you’re arrested, contact an experienced criminal defense attorney here at Powers Sellers & Finkelstein.
 We will begin working on your case to quickly begin preserving evidence that will assist in your defense.

-Please note that even if you weren’t arrested on scene but believe you may be facing criminal charges for unlicensed contracting, contact us ASAP to get your defense intact.
+Please note that even if you weren’t arrested on the scene but believe you may be facing criminal charges for unlicensed contracting, contact us ASAP to get your defense intact.

 What type of charge or charges am I facing if I performed unlicensed contracting work?

 The most common charge resulting from these unlicensed contracting sweeps is the misdemeanor charge of unlicensed contracting.
 Another potential charge is the felony charge of failure to maintain worker’s compensation.
 Because the contact is initiated by law enforcement who seek to have the unlicensed subject perform work that requires a license, the work is not actually completed and that eliminates the potential for other charges such as theft-related offenses and those pertaining to permitting.

 What is the potential sentence for an unlicensed contracting charge?